The CSSReboot is upon us.... and I've been thinking. Dangerous I know [more inside]

 My third-grade son, who learned about writing stories a few weeks ago, could have told me this.
 Sometimes I can be a little dense ;-)

 I have always believed that code is a form of art.
-It should not only serve the purpose for which it was written, but it should also be pleasing to the eye when read.
+It should not only serve the purpose for which it was written, stuff but it should also be pleasing to the eye when read.
 Jeff Atwood at Coding Horror has posted part of an interview with Wayne Ratliff, the author of dBase.
 It sums up how I feel about code.